zombierzn/vungle-resources/Android-resources/android-migration-guide.md

 Next, head [here](https://v.vungle.com/dev/android) to download our new SDK.
 Unzip it.

-## 2. Link VungleSDK & Add Required Libraries
+## 2. Add VungleSDK To Your Project

-Copy `vungle-publisher-[version].jar`, `javax.inject.jar`, and `android-support-v13.jar` to the `/libs` directory of your project.
-Create the directory if it doesn't already exist.
+Copy all of the libraries from the unzipped `/libs` directory into your project's `/libs` directory.
+Create this directory if it doesn't already exist in your project.
+This should automatically add the libraries to the build path of your project.

+In version 3.2.0+, this should include the following libraries:
+* `dagger-[version].jar`
+* `javax.inject-[version].jar`
+* `nineoldandroids-[version].jar`
+* `support-v4-[version].jar`
+* `vungle-publisher-[version].jar`

-If you already include the android-support or javax-inject libraries, you won't need to include them again.
+If you already include the same versions of any of the above libraries, you don't need to include them again.
+If you are using a different version of any of the libraries, please test your app to determine which version works best.

-This should automatically add the Publisher SDK to your build path.

-## 3. Verify `AndroidManifest.xml` is Updated
+## 3. Update `AndroidManifest.xml` & add Google Play Services

-If you're upgrading from a version **prior to 1.3.x**, don't forget to add the new service element to your manifest.
+1) Add the following lines:

 ```xml
 <manifest>